PERENNIALS > GERANIUMS

 Why not open our run-through of selected varieties with one of the most renowned and most-desired varieties of any plant, G. ‘Gerwat’ or G. [Rozanne] or ROZANNE, called ‘G. Rozanne’ in North America.
 A winner of awards on both sides of the Atlantic, it is a recipient of the RHS’s Award of Garden Merit.
 Getting on the shortlist for the RHS Plant of the Centenary at the Chelsea Flower Show for the decade 1993-2002, it was the outright winner of the public vote.
 It was also the Perennial Plant Association’s Plant of the Year for 2008.
 Even by exalted Geranium Standards Rozanne is a vigorous and trouble-free variety and is known as a prolific bloomer over an unusually long flowering season that begins in spring and continues through autumn.
 It has a matching height and spread of 50 to 60 centimetres.
 The remarkably pretty 5-centimetre flowers have a whitish centre, and purple venation running through true violet petals.

 G. robertianum or Herb Robert is known by numerous colloquial names.
 It is a very important species in Naturopathy and is native to the British Isles.
-Both the leaves and the flowers contain medicinal compounds and have curative properties.
-It is surely also important from an aesthetic standpoint.
 The leaves are unusual in being so heavily dissected as to be palmate.
 The small disk-shaped flower is a magenta-pink with scarlet-puple veins, sometimes broad or blotchy.
 It grows to about 30 centimetres high and wide.

 G. maculatum has a clumping form and grows to about 50 centimetres with a width of about 40.
 Though it has a relatively brief blooming season by Geranium norms, the breathtakingly lovely flowers make up for it.
 The salver-shaped blooms have a white centre and are a pale, baby pink shade on which the yellow anthers deliver a striking contrast.
 It is native to the United States and several wonderful cultivars have been developed from it, for example G. maculatum ‘Elizabeth Ann’, an RHS Award of Garden Merit recipient.